js6177/InstaChain/Node/Layer2LedgerBatched/README.md

 ```
 /src/ - the folder where all of the source code resides
+    /layer2ledgerbatched/
         /common/ - folder that contains code common to both Layer2LedgerAPIHandler and Layer2LedgerDbWriter (such as redis connection logic and redis pydantic models
             /redis/ - folder for managing redis connections and defining redis pydantic models
                 /redis-models/
                 /redis-driver/
             /db/ - folder that contain the sqlalchemy models andd rivers for the DB
                 models.py - file that contains the sqlalchemy models of the DB
                 session.py - file that contains the engine and session for connecting to the db
+            /utils/ - files that contain utils and helper functions
             /config/
                 config.py - Contains the pydantic model of the config.json and functions to read it
                 shared-config.json - Shared configuration (DB, Redis connection strings)
         /Layer2LedgerAPIHandler/
             /api/ - folder the contain the routes and models of the FastAPI interface
                 /routes/ - business logic that handles the FastAPI requests
                 /models/ - Pydantic models that contain the request and response for the FastAPI
                     /requests/
                     /responses/
+            /utils/ - files that contain utils and helper functions
             /config/ - folder for the config parser, pydantic model, and json file
                 config.py - Contains the pydantic model of the config.json and functions to read it
                 Layer2LedgerAPIHandler-config.json - Layer2LedgerAPIHandler configuration
             main.py - Entrypoint
         /Layer2LedgerDbWriter/
+            /core/ - files that contain the core functionality, such as the main redis listening loop
+            /utils/ - files that contain utils and helper functions
             /config/ - folder for the config parser, pydantic model, and json file
                 config.py - Contains the pydantic model of the config.json and functions to read it
                 Layer2LedgerAPIHandler-config.json - Layer2LedgerAPIHandler configuration
             main.py - Entrypoint
 /tests/ - folder for the unit tests and functional tests
 /setup-scripts/ - folder that contains scripts for seting up the environment (like starting up redis and psql services or launching uvicorn instances) to run the Layer2LedgerAPIHandler and Layer2LedgerDbWriter
 /docs/ - Documentation of this service